 They say the only certainties in life are death and taxes.
 But there’s one more thing you can add to the list: IRS penalty fees.
 When you don’t pay your taxes on time, charges start to add up almost immediately.

 The IRS tacks on a failure-to-pay penalty of 0.5% every month your bill goes unpaid.
 At that rate, you want to get your tax bill sorted out sooner rather than later.
-You can talk to the IRS on your own.
+You can talk to the IRS and get the process started on your own.

 How Much Will The IRS Settle For?

 If you’ve looked into tax debt relief, you’ve likely stumbled across cases where the IRS settles for less than what was owed.
 This is what’s known as an offer in compromise (OIC).
 But there’s a catch.
-The IRS only settles if you’re down and out.
+The IRS only settles if they believe that you really can’t pay.

-So how much will the IRS settle for if I’m down and out?
+So how much will the IRS settle for if you really can’t pay?

 Are You Eligible for an Offer in Compromise?